 Call for Workshops and Tutorials Proposals

-We invite proposals for full-day and half-day workshops and tutorials at HHAI-2023, the Second International Conference on Hybrid Human-Artificial Intelligence.
+We invite proposals for two-day, full-day and half-day workshops at HHAI 2024, the Third International Conference on Hybrid Human-Artificial Intelligence.
+We also invite tutorials to run alongside the workshops.

-The HHAI-2023 workshops and tutorials provide a platform for discussing a topic related to Hybrid Human-Artificial Intelligence with an audience specifically interested in that topic in an informal setting (compared to the main conference).
+The HHAI 2024 workshops and tutorials provide a platform for discussing a topic related to Hybrid Human-Artificial Intelligence with an audience specifically interested in that topic in an informal setting (compared to the main conference).

 We invite submissions for events that foster cross-disciplinary interaction, scientific discourse, and creative and critical reflection, rather than just being mini-conferences.
 We offer organizers flexibility on formats that best suit the goals of their event.
 We also welcome submissions from research communities that may not be prominently featured in AI events and conferences.